General Program Questions

 Is it possible to obtain a Sheltered English Immersion (SEI) endorsement through BTR?

 Yes.
 The SEI endorsement is a key part of the state initiative called Rethinking Equity and Teaching for English Language Learners (RETELL), to close proficiency gaps for ELL students.
 The SEI endorsement is a criterion for licensure for all applicants for an initial license as a core academic teacher.
-All BTR residents will enroll in a required RETELL course and will receive SEI endorsement at the same time as the Initial licensure endorsement, if all course requirements have been met.
+All BTR residents will enroll in a required RETELL course and will receive SEI endorsement at the same time as the Initial licensure endorsement if all course requirements have been met.

 Can I be endorsed for Initial licensure if I have not passed SEI/RETELL requirements?